 Figure 10.3 Shown are some examples of endergonic processes (ones that require energy) and exergonic processes (ones that release energy).
 These include (a) a compost pile decomposing, (b) a chick hatching from a fertilized egg, (c) sand art being destroyed, and (d) a ball rolling down a hill.
-(Credit a: modification of work by Natalie Maynor; credit b: modification of work by USDA; credit c: modification of work by Harry Malsch) Look at each of the processes shown, and decide if it is endergonic or exergonic.
+(Credit a: modification of work by Natalie Maynor; credit b: modification of work by USDA; credit c: modification of work by "Athlex"/Flickr; credit d: modification of work by Harry Malsch) Look at each of the processes shown, and decide if it is endergonic or exergonic.